Bio3SS/Bio3SS.github.io/Access.md

 I have no control over access to this course through the computer system (although I do grant waivers, see below).

-The course often seems full, but you will probably get in if you keep trying.
+The course sometimes seems full, but you will probably get in if you keep trying.

 # Waivers

 If you want to take Bio 3SS without the prerequisite (Bio 2F), you will need a waiver.
+I will open the waivers process on 30 Sep.
+{% comment %}
 Waivers for Jan 2020 are not yet available.
 I will open the waiver process at some point between 30 Sep (if enrollment is low) and 31 Dec (if enrollment is high).
 I will announce a date as soon as I get an an enrollment figure from the department.
-{% comment %}
 {% endcomment %}

 {% comment %}